“We know that Christ, raised from the dead, dies no more; death no longer has power over him” (Romans 6:9).

 "The spirit God has given us is no cowardly spirit," St. Paul tells Timothy (2Tim.1:7).
 Our work requires constant courage, which is nurtured at the feet of our Lord, in the pages of Scripture, in incessant prayer, and by the example of numerous saints and other historical figures who have fought against the injustices of their times.

-The priests of the Association will participate in the various activities outlined below, often together with the lay Associates, in response to invitations they receive from dioceses, parishes, and pro-life organizations.
+The priests of Priests for Life participate in the various activities outlined below, often together with lay Missionaries of the Gospel of Life, in response to invitations they receive from dioceses, parishes, and pro-life organizations.

 Parish visits – At the invitation of the local pastor, we visit parishes to preach the pro-life message at Masses, parish missions, or other parish gatherings in liturgical or educational settings.
 We meet with, train and strengthen local parish ministers in the pro-life dimensions of their work.